danielharrell/open-eyes-lect-2017-18/Open.md

 Nor are these the only such states of being.
 Think of how we say our eyes are open, to mean we are awake.
-But why say this of our eyes, and not our eyelids, to which the word "open" might seem to refer more literally?
-Calling *our eyes* "open" may be figurative, but it captures how we seem to see *through* our eyes, to a whole world beyond---as if our eyes *were* open, even transparent.
+But why say this of our eyes, and not our eyelids, which we might call "open" more literally?
+Calling *our eyes* "open" may then be figurative, but it captures how we seem to see *through* our eyes, to a whole world beyond---as if our eyes *were* open, even transparent.
 To ask about the meaning of "open", then, is to ask about the meaning of wakefulness, alertness, awareness.
-And awareness, perhaps, is not just one way of being, but *our* way of being: the one that underlies all the others; the one that explains *why* we use the word "open" with such great scope, and as if it were already understood.
+And awareness may not be just one way of being, but *our* way of being: the one that underlies all the others; the one that explains *why* we use "open" with such great scope, and as if it were already understood.

-It would also explain our reliance on negation to show that understanding---if being open meant being immanifest to ourselves, and saying what it is meant saying what it isn't.
+This would also explain our reliance on negation to show that understanding---if we said what it is by saying what it isn't, because being open meant being immanifest to ourselves.
 But in that case, why is being open something rather than nothing?
 Or to put this question in the form that will guide me in my lecture tonight: how is being open possible?